 If you are a tourist in this city, chances are you will use it a lot and completely rely on it.

-So let me introduce some tube trivia and secrets of the underground to keep you entertained and busy during those rides.
+So let me introduce some tube trivia and secrets of the London Underground to keep you entertained and busy during those rides.

 Over the years the tube network has changed and evolved.
 Station entrances have moved or were closed, lines have disappeared, others were added or extended.